IMAGINARY/SURFER1-installer/README.md

 ### MessagesBundle_XX.properties

-This files contains localization strings for several labels of the user interface of SURFER.
+This file contains localization strings for several labels of the user interface of SURFER.
 The English file looks like this:
 ```
 language=English
 variables=Variables